-A House Addition Plan Allows a Family of 5 to Grow
+My Sweeten Story: A House Addition for a Family of 5

 My husband and I used to live in Manhattan in a one-bedroom apartment.
 Once we decided to have children, we knew we wanted to live closer to our families.
 So we opted to buy a house in the Bronx and have our parents partake in child-raising.
 Originally we thought we would have one child, live in the area for a few years, and then move back to Manhattan once school started.